 Winston Churchill was not handsome, and sure he was not known for his sex appeal.
 Yet, he was one of the most influential leaders in human history.

-Use charisma tools on a daily basis and you’ll become charismatic.
+Use charisma tools daily, and you’ll become charismatic.

-Three core elements that represent charismatic behavior are presence, power, and warmth.
+Three core elements representing charismatic behavior are presence, power, and warmth.

 One of Bill Clinton’s characteristics is that he pays full attention.

-Don’t think if you pretend like you are paying attention will give you some points.
+Don’t think pretending you are paying attention will give you some points.

 Your facial expressions will be a split second delayed.
 The human mind can read facial expressions in 17 milliseconds.